eduvix-uz/authentication/README.md

 ### User Registration
 - To create a new user, send a request to the `/profile/register/` endpoint with your email and password.
 - After registration, you’ll receive an email to confirm your account.
 Click the link in the email to activate your profile.
+Use `verify-email/<uuid:verification_code>/` for confirmation new user.

 ### Logging In
 - Use the `/profile/login/` endpoint to log in with your email and password.
 You’ll get a token that must be included in the headers of future requests.